 As a student-athlete, Wilson lettered three seasons with the North Carolina football program.
 He was a member of the ACC Academic honor roll from 2000-03.
 In addition, he was named the recipient of the University of North Carolina Athletic Director’s Scholar-Athlete Award in 2003.

-Wilson and his wife, Kat, have an infant daughter, Gracie.
+Wilson and his wife, Kat, have a daughter, Gracie.